-You are allowed to sign an authorization that enables another party to represent you in connection with the Notice CP 2000.
+The taxpayer is allowed to sign an authorization that enables another party to represent him or her in connection with the Notice CP 2000.
 The authorization is part of Notice CP 2000, and a separate power of attorney is not required.